“There is always a heavy demand for fresh mediocrity. In every generation the least cultivated taste has the largest appetite.” Paul Gauguin

 One of the most interesting aspects of this exhibition is that seeing Gauguin’s paintings from various periods of his life allows an insight into his astonishing evolution from impressionism to a new language that is unmistakably his own.
 This can be traced for example through the following three pictures.

 Gauguin painted Landscape with Tall Trees in 1883 when he was strongly under the influence of his mentor Camille Pissarro.
-The way he dabbed brush strokes and this autumnal colors palette are reminiscent of many impressionist pictures of the time, with Pissarro’s work, or Sisley or even early Monet being good examples.
+The way he dabbed brush strokes and used this autumnal color palette are reminiscent of many impressionist pictures of the time, with Pissarro’s work, or Sisley or even early Monet being good examples.
 Once Gauguin discovered Brittany, his outlook on painting has changed.
 He was no longer interested in giving “impressions” of what he saw outdoors.
 “A hint- don’t paint too much direct from nature.
 Art is an abstraction; draw it out from nature while dreaming upon it and concentrate more on the creative process than on the result, that’s the only way to come close to God, namely doing the same as our divine master, creating,” says Gauguin in 1888 in a letter to a friend.
 His painting style changes correspondingly – he paints symbolic pictures, mysteriously posed women in exotic costumes (an almost mystical composition Landscape from Brittany with Breton Women in presented in this exhibition).
 The people he paints are no longer actual portraits but a symbolic figures positioned to serve a meaning or a part composition.
 His style changes markedly- there are now black outlines influenced by “japonisme,”or “cloissonisme,” and these large swaths of flat color will become Gauguin’s new, preferred way of conveying color and shape.

 And finally, we have Tahitian landscapes, as represented in the exhibition by the 1893 painting Landscape from Tahiti, Apataroa and the 1894 gorgeous if rarely seen Reclining Tahitian Women.
 Gauguin himself was saying of these new images: “I am trying to put into these desolate figures the savagery that I see in them and which is in me too… Dammit, I want to consult nature as well but I don’t want to leave out what I see there and what comes into my mind.”
 These are familiar “gauguinesque” images in his unique style: the saturated blue-green of foliage, strong black outlines, and flat panes of landscape in lush but non-realistic colors.
 This is the Gauguin that is instantly recognizable, fascinating, perennially a favorite, and a precursor of the 20th century art.
 So many painters have dipped into his stylebook- Henri Matisse, Pablo Picasso, David Hockney, Richard Diebenkorn, the fauvists, the primitivists…the list can go on.